 The “where to buy” links provide links to the actual products I use.
 As always, I recommend shopping around online and at local stores for the best prices and products you love.
 Find my favorite DIY ingredients and tools, here.

 Option 1: If you’re short on time or ingredients this essential oil blend can easily be diluted with fractionated coconut oil and then applied directly to the skin.
-According to Plant Therapy’s Ban The Bugs label: Add 40 drops of Ban The Bugs to 2-ounces of fractionated coconut oil.
+According to Plant Therapy’s Shield Me label: Add 40 drops of Shield Me (formerly, Ban the Bugs) to 2-ounces of fractionated coconut oil.
 Shake well and spray directly on the skin.

 Option 2: Since I use this spray on my kids, I prefer to dilute the vodka with water.
 The dilution isn’t needed for adults, if you don’t mind the strong vodka smell which is masked pretty well by the essential oil blend.
 If you choose to skip the water dilution you’ll want to decrease the amount of essential oil.
 Use 40 drops per 2 ounces (about 1/4 cup) of liquid.
 You’ll still need a moisturizing liquid/oil, such as: glycerin or a nourishing oil.

-Disclosure: This post was written as a collaboration with Plant Therapy.
+This post was written as a collaboration with Plant Therapy.
 As a blogger, I’m privileged to partner with companies making a difference in the natural and real food world.
-I only partner with companies and products I 100% love and believe in.
-I’m not an affiliate for Plant Therapy; I simply enjoy their oils.
-I was already using Ban The Bugs (and this recipe) before our collaboration.
+I was already using Shield Me (and this recipe) before our collaboration.